-Two dead in Southland crash
+Three motorcyclists killed in two separate accidents

+A Fire and Emergency spokesman told the Herald one person had been killed.

+They were called to the scene - between Candia Road and Pine Ave - about 3.20pm.

-Two people have died in a motorcycle crash in Southland this afternoon.
+Earlier, two people died in a motorcycle crash in Southland.

 A third person has critical injuries from the crash, which took place in Isla Bank, north-west of Invercargill.